Peter St Clair-Erskine, 7th Earl of Rosslyn

-Peter St Clair-Erskine, 7th Earl of Rosslyn (/ˈsaɪnklɛər ˈɜːrskɪn...ˈrɒzlɪn/), (born 31 March 1958), known professionally as Peter Loughborough, is a Scottish peer and police officer.
+Peter St Clair-Erskine, 7th Earl of Rosslyn (/ˈsaɪnklɛər ˈɜːrskɪn...ˈrɒzlɪn/), (born 31 March 1958), also known as Peter Loughborough, is a Scottish peer and police officer.
 He is Lord Steward of the Royal Household and Personal Secretary to Their Majesties, as well as a former Metropolitan Police Commander.
 The Earl's lands include Rosslyn Chapel.

 Background and education

 Lord Rosslyn was educated at Ludgrove School, Eton College and the University of Bristol.
 He inherited his titles in 1977, and took his seat in the House of Lords on 15 January 1980.
 Ahead of the passage of the House of Lords Act 1999 which excluded most hereditary peers he was elected as one of the 28 peers in the Crossbench group who were to remain in the House of Lords.

 As of 2022, in 43 years in the House of Lords he had only spoken once and voted five times, each in relation to reform of the Lords.